Alright, lazy travelers—you’ve got 3 days to get away. Where will you go, what will you do?

 On your last day, you should celebrate your trip over brunch the Seattle way – eating locally and sustainably.
 At Local 360, asking where the food on your plate comes from is encouraged.

-Before we send you off, you’ll have to see what some amazing artists have done in a glass sculpture garden to complement their love for the outdoors at Chihuly Garden and Glass.
-Along with its rating as TripAdvisor’s #1 thing to do in Seattle, its location right next to the Space Needle (in case you were looking to squeeze that into your itinerary, as well).
+Before we send you off, you’ll have to see what some amazing artists have done in a glass sculpture garden to complement their love for the outdoors at Chihuly Garden and Glass which is conveniently located right next to the Space Needle (in case you were looking to squeeze that into your itinerary, as well).

 If You’re Headed to Fort Lauderdale…

-We hope you’re not too self-conscious about how you look in a bathing suit, because you’re about to stuff your face with some of the best Italian food tonight.
+We hope you’re not too self-conscious about how you look in a bathing suit because you’re about to stuff your face with some of the best Italian food in town.
 La Dolce Vita is delicious and right in the middle of Fort Lauderdale’s historic shopping and arts district.
 Perfect!

-Your plans include doing next to nothing.
-Your trip will be spent almost entirely at the beach!
-Fort Lauderdale Beach is a really large, clean, popular beach, and is known as one of the most popular spring break destinations.
-Park yourself here for an hour or two – or five.
+While in Fort Lauderdale, it’s obvious that your trip will be spent almost entirely at the beach!
+Fort Lauderdale is a really large, clean, popular shoreline of gorgeous sandy beaches, and is known as one of the most popular spring break destinations.
+Park yourself here for an hour or two – or five!

-Once you’re done with your day of indulging on the beach, you’re going to indulge some more.
+Once you’re done with your day soaking up the sun, you’re going to be hungry.
 Tonight for dinner, you’re headed to Steak 954 (from the same owner of NYC’s Buddakan).
-Between the assortment of meats, the jellyfish aquarium, or the outdoor garden, I think most people would find themselves pretty happy ending their night here.
+Between the assortment of meats, the jellyfish aquarium, or the outdoor garden, it’s safe to say, most people would find themselves pretty happy ending their night here.